Application Support for Itron

 Pervasive PSQL Vx Server 11 may be a viable option if you are running a virtual server on VMWare ESX.
 It uses the same code base as PSQLv11, but with a different licensing mechanism to enable vMotion technology without causing license problems.

-Operating System Support: Here is the table of the versions of PSQL that are supported for use with MV-90 xi as of March, 2012:
+Database Engine Support: Here is the table of the versions of PSQL that are supported for use with MV-90 xi as of March, 2012:

 |Database Engine Version

 ||MV-90xi 2.0 SP1